October 29, 2017 7 min read

 There are tools available today that weren't available 25 years ago.
 Balance bikes like the Alpha Zero and small pedal bikes like the Alpha One and Alpha Two make learning to ride easier and make it possible (and even better) for children to learn to ride at a young age.

 There's a school of thought that introducing children to certain skills earlier makes learning the skill easier.
 For example, many parents introduce children to swimming early.
-The thought is that getting children wet young tends to reduce the overall fear they may have of water.
+The thought is that getting children familiar with water while they are still young, tends to reduce the overall fear of water.
 There could certainly be disagreement about the benefits of getting children in the water early (I'm not here to take sides on that and I'm not a swim instructor or a child psychologist or a swim psychologist - I just make kids bikes and eat tacos).
 But the fact that many parents do in fact get children in the water as young as 6 months old, and are willing to spend time, energy, and money to do so is salient.
 At Prevelo Bikes, our experience teaching kids to ride has taught us that, generally, getting kids on two wheels young makes learning easier.

 Of course, every kid is different.
 Some kids don't take to riding early.
 And parents shouldn't be frustrated or concerned if their child doesn't develop riding skills at a young age.
 But giving children opportunities to get on two wheels at a young age has little downside.
 On the upside, by starting young, a child has the best chance at a smooth and fun filled learning to ride experience.